Minnesota Residential Lease Agreement

 Can you withhold rent for repairs in Minnesota?

-If a landlord does not remedy a serious condition on the property within 14 days of being notified, and a court agrees, tenants may withhold rent for the amount required to make the repair (MN Stat. § 504B.395-425).
+If a landlord fails to remedy a serious condition on the property within 14 days of being notified, and a court agrees, tenants may withhold rent in the amount required to repair (MN Stat. § 504B.395-425).